Burns in Nursing Homes

 Statistics show that serious injuries such as burns are most likely to occur in nursing homes that are understaffed or staffed by poorly trained employees.
 However, there is no excuse for neglect or lack of supervision that robs elderly patients of their health and their lives.
 When burns happen, it’s important to determine who is at fault.
 The Chicago personal injury lawyers at Phillips Law Offices have 65 years of experience successfully representing burn victims and their families.
 We know how to recognize nursing home neglect and abuse – and how to expertly investigate claims, build strong cases, and obtain justice on behalf of our clients.

 Senior citizens should have the right to live out their lives in peace and comfort.
 Our Illinois nursing home abuse attorneys are dedicated to stopping nursing home abuse and helping injury victims and their families recover the damages and dignity they deserve.
-If someone you love has suffered a preventable injury or death in a nursing home, call us today at (312) 346-4262 or contact us online to discuss your legal options during a free no-obligation consultation.

 Request a Free Consultation